NVIDIA/TensorRT-Model-Optimizer/examples/compress/README.md

 # Compress Algorithm Tutorial

-This tutorial demonstrates how to compress large language models using the compress algorithm based on the [Puzzle paper](https://arxiv.org/abs/2411.19146).
+This tutorial demonstrates how to compress large language models using the Compress algorithm based on the [Puzzle paper](https://arxiv.org/abs/2411.19146).
 The goal of the algorithm it to find the most optimal modifications to MLP and attention layers of the model, resulting in a heterogeneous model architecture.
 The supported modifications are: